gjbex/training-material/CPlusPlus/IoStreams/README.md

     operators to serialize/deserialize a struct to a string representation.
 1. formatting.cpp`: examples of I/O formatting for floating point numbers, width and fill for integers.
+1. `csv2tsv.cpp`: convert files from CSV to TSV format, using file and string streams.
 1. `Makefile`: make file to build the code.